bzhan/Imperative_HOL_Time/README.md

 The paper corresponds to the initial commit 8d336cd, which uses the version of auto2 (https://github.com/bzhan/auto2) at commit 167808b.

+The current commit corresponds to commit d582abd in auto2.

 ### Abstract:

 We present a framework in Isabelle for verifying asymptotic time